konstellation-io/kre/README.md

 ## Engine

-Before installing KRE an already existing Kubernetes namespace is required as a general rule the name used to be `KRE` but can be any value.
-The installation process will deploy some components that are responsible to manage the full life cycle of AI solution.
+Before installing KRE an already existing Kubernetes namespace is required.
+It will be named `kre` by convention, but feel free to use whatever you like.
+The installation process will deploy some components that are responsible of managing the full lifecycle of this AI solution.

-The Engine is composed by the following components:
+The Engine is composed of the following components:

 * [Admin UI](engine/admin-ui/README.md)
 * [Admin API](engine/admin-api/README.md)